Downsizing Before a Move: A Room-by-Room Guide

 Whether you use the space for remote work or personal projects, downsizing your home office requires thoughtful organization and optimization.
 Follow these tips to create a streamlined workspace:

-- Optimize storage: Use shelves, cabinets, or storage bins to make the most of your office space.
+Use shelves, cabinets, or storage bins to maximize your office space.
 If you run a small business, consider storing inventory and files in a storage unit.

 How To Downsize Your Garage or Shed